Kareem-Ataam/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

-3-add_nodeint_end.c:Add a new node at the end of a list 4-free_listint.c:free all the nodes of a list 5-free_listint2.c:Free all the nodes of a list in other method
+3-add_nodeint_end.c:Add a new node at the end of a list 4-free_listint.c:free all the nodes of a list 5-free_listint2.c:Free all the nodes of a list in other method 6-pop_listint.c:Delete the first node of the linked list